top of page

 At this point, Clutterbuck's path crossed the path of Sir John Whitmore, considered the father of business coaching, about whom we write separately in a dedicated column.

-At EMCC, Clutterbuck has held a variety of roles, including Head of Research and now a Special Ambassador, responsible for supporting the development of new national divisions.
-In addition, in the 1990s, Clutterbuck's work, writing, and consulting increasingly involved corporate governance.
+At EMCC, Clutterbuck has held various roles, including Head of Research and now a Special Ambassador, responsible for supporting the development of new national divisions.
+In the 1990s, Clutterbuck's work, writing, and consulting activities increasingly involved corporate governance.
 He became an advisor to the British National School of Government, designing board appraisal processes and training newly appointed directors.

 The authors write in it, among others: